 If that is the case, chances are the pH of your skin is out of balance.

-Before you can begin to repair your skin, understanding the term pH, will help you treat it effectively.
+But be warned, before you can begin to repair your skin, understanding the term pH, will help you treat it effectively.

 So how does the pH balance affect our skin?

 A pH indicator is a critical indicator of troubled skin, healthy skin should have a pH of 5.5, if it is out of balance, it will show up in the skin as breakouts and sensitivity.